 2. Manual research of role assignments vs. leveraging software

 If you try to manually compile a list of all the needed roles in your organization, you are going to miss many.
 Meanwhile, your HR system probably has some of that data already in it.
 A good way to pull data from the HR system and start figuring out what roles you need to consider for your identity and access management system is to use Role Mining tools.
-Avatier has some role mining utilities built into both Identity Enforcer and Balanced Scorecard to help you with this process.
+Avatier has some role mining utilities built into both Lifecycle Management and Balanced Scorecard to help you with this process.
 However, be aware that this is useful input for identity management roles, but not the ideal set of information as we will see in the next two items.

 3. Assumption that existing access assignments are accurate